Yasmani Grandal Player Props: White Sox vs. Twins

-On Tuesday, Yasmani Grandal (coming off going 2-for-4 with a double and an RBI) and the Chicago White Sox face the Minnesota Twins, whose starting pitcher will be Pablo Lopez.
-First pitch is at 7:40 PM ET.
+Yasmani Grandal -- 0-for-4 in his last game -- will be in action for the Chicago White Sox versus the Minnesota Twins, with Sonny Gray on the hill, on April 12 at 1:10 PM ET.

-He strung together two hits (going 2-for-4 with a double and an RBI) in his most recent appearance against the Twins.
+He had a hitless performance in his last game (0-for-4) against the Twins.

 Yasmani Grandal Game Info & Props vs. the Twins